scubbo/blog-content/blog/content/posts/excluding-weeknotes-from-main-page.md

 ...
 ```

 Although the [where function](https://gohugo.io/functions/collections/where) does have a pretty good selection of operators, there's no `not` or `not intersection` - so, although it's possible to [filter to all members which have a particular slice-term contained in some other slice](https://gohugo.io/functions/collections/where/#intersection-comparison), it's not immediately possible to find all members that _don't_ have a given value in a slice-term.
 Thankfully, [later in the same docs](https://gohugo.io/functions/collections/where/#inequality-test) there's a link to [`collections/complement`](https://gohugo.io/functions/collections/complement/), which does exactly what I want.
-The final result was:
+The final result[^commit] was:

 ```
 ...